openmeteo/loggertodb/docs/usage.rst

    The id of the station.

 path
-   The full pathname of the data file.
+   The full pathname of the data storage.

 storage_format
-   The format of the datafile.
+   The format of the data storage.
 See `Supported formats`_.

 fields
    (Not for the wdat5 format.)
 A series of comma-separated integers